 That means that 23.3% of failed drives showed no warning from the SMART stats we record.
 Are these stats useful?
 I’ll let you decide if you’d like to have a sign of impending drive failure 76.7% of the time.
 But before you decide, read on.

 Having a given drive stat with a value that is greater than zero may mean nothing at the moment.
-For example, a drive may have a SMART 5 raw value of 2, meaning two drive sectors have been remapped.
-On it’s own such a value means little until combined with other factors.
+For example, a drive may have a SMART 5 raw value of two, meaning two drive sectors have been remapped.
+On its own, such a value means little until combined with other factors.
 The reality is it can take a fair amount of intelligence (both human and artificial) during the evaluation process to reach the conclusion that an operational drive is going to fail.

 One thing that helps is when we observe multiple SMART errors.
 The following chart shows the incidence of having one, two, three, four or all five of the SMART stats we track have a raw value that is greater than zero.

-To clarify, a value of 1 means that of the five SMART stats we track only one has a value greater than zero, while a value of 5 means that all five SMART stats we track have a value greater than zero.
+To clarify, a value of one means that of the five SMART stats we track, only one has a value greater than zero, while a value of five means that all five SMART stats we track have a value greater than zero.
 But, before we decide that multiple errors help, let’s take a look at the correlation between these SMART stats as seen in the chart below.

 How does understanding the correlation, of lack thereof, of these SMART stats help us?
 Let’s say, a drive reported a SMART 5 raw value of 10 and SMART 197 raw value of 20.
 From that we could conclude the drive is deteriorating and should be scheduled for replacement.
 Whereas, if the same drive had SMART 197 raw value of 5 and a SMART 198 raw value of 20 and no other errors, we might hold off on replacing the drive awaiting more data, such as the frequency of the errors occurring.